Ai00-X/ai00_server/README.md

 We can't wait to work with you to make this project better!
 We hope the project is helpful to you!

+## Acknowledgement
-## Thank you to these awesome individuals who are insightful and outstanding for their support and selfless dedication to the project
+Thank you to these awesome individuals who are insightful and outstanding for their support and selfless dedication to the project!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->